guoqiding/triangulating_retranslation/README.md

 SVM-based classification analyses are done using the sklearn package in Python (Ver.
 3.10; see code 4), first with all 21 linguistic features of the nine translations for feature selection (see Table 3), and then with 17 effective features for measuring the accuracy of text classification (see Tables 4 & 5).

+Here we must apologize that we did not set a fixed seed in training the SVM, which is necessary to get absolutely reproducible results.
+However, results similar to what is reported in our study can be easily reproduced either by using the default random sampling or by setting any particular seed.

 Step 5.
 Principal components analysis (PCA)

 PVA analyses are done based on the 17 linguistic features of the nine translations, using the FactoMineR and factoextra libraries in R (Ver.
 4.1.2; see Fig. 3, Table 6 & code 5).